 The Choices Program is non-profit organization based at Brown University.
-We develop curricula on current and historical international issues and offer professional development for educators.
+We develop curricula on current and historical international and public policy issues and offer professional development for educators.

-The program seeks to empower young people with the skills, knowledge, and participatory habits to be engaged citizens who are capable of addressing international issues through thoughtful public discourse and informed decision making.
+The program seeks to empower young people with the skills, knowledge, and participatory habits to be engaged citizens who are capable of addressing international and public policy issues through thoughtful public discourse and informed decision making.

 Teaching Resources Are Grounded in Scholarship

 Choices curriculum units feature rich content, drawing on the best scholarship available.
 You'll find historical and contemporary primary source documents, including maps, images, and editorial cartoons.
-A growing library of Scholars Online videos, aligned with printed units and embedded in our iBook Textbooks, brings content experts directly into your classroom.
+A growing library of videos, aligned with printed units brings content experts directly into your classroom.